tam663/example-work/README.md

 1) Machine Learning for Fantasy Football:
-This project utilises data from the API of 'Premier League Fantasy Football,' an online game in which players have to try and predict the results of football matches (see full rules here: https://fantasy.premierleague.com/help/rules).
+This project utilises data from the API of 'Premier League Fantasy Football,' an online game in which players have to try and predict the results of football matches (see full rules [here])https://fantasy.premierleague.com/help/rules)).
 Football is notoriously difficult to predict sport, which is in part a cause of its huge popularity.
 Many avid supports claim that they can predict the outcomes of matches however, and there are [millions of players](https://www.wired.co.uk/article/fantasy-premier-league) of the premier league fantasy football, and even more for the equivalent
 [american football versions](https://www.washingtonpost.com/news/made-by-history/wp/2017/09/10/the-dark-side-of-fantasy-football/).
 But is there any